intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 force or yet to be defined following the processes specified in the foregoing sections of this document.

+All matters of budget, timetable and impact on its performance targets, are between the RPC and IETF LLC.

+The RPC shall report regularly to the RSAB, RSWG, and broader community regarding the contents and progress of its work program and any key risks or issues affecting it.

+In the event that the RPC is required to make a decision without consultation that would normally deserve consultation, or makes a decision against the advice of the RSAB, then it must notify the RSAB.

 This document does not specify the exact relationship between the IETF LLC and the RPC function; for example, the RPC function could be provided by a separate corporate entity under contract to the IETF LLC, it could be performed by employees of the IETF LLC, or the IETF LLC could work with independent contractors for some or all aspects of the RPC function.
-The exact relationship is a matter for the IETF LLC and its Executive Director to determine.
+The exact relationship is a matter for the IETF LLC and the IETF Executive Director to determine.

 The IETF LLC has authority over negotiating performance targets for the